Zaamslag: Medieval era

 During early medieval times, the climate in the area was harsh; Zeelandic Flanders (Zeeuws-Vlaanderen, the lowest part of the province of Zeeland) was almost entirely abandoned.
 The harsh climate affected many sites; older sites were sometimes buried under metres of sediment.

 The village originated from around the year 1000.
 The centre of the village is at the top of a natural platform; in the middle of this settlement a church was built.
 Around the year 1200 a colossal cross-shaped church was built, surrounded by peasant houses and sheds.

 Templar Knights settled near the village around 1200.
 They built an enormous preceptory, which lasted until long after their abolishment in 1312.
 In the 14th century, it was apparently used as a fortress in the conflict between Flemish and other rulers.
 A newspaper, which dates from the 1880s, tells us that there were two bodies found there.
 It should have been a burial, maybe two Templar lords.

-They maybe also built the Hospital of the Knights of St. John; excavations in 2009 and 2010 revealed foundations of this ancient building.
+They may have also built the Hospital of the Knights of St. John; excavations in 2009 and 2010 revealed foundations of this ancient building.
 When the Templar preceptory was decreasing, the Hospital was increasing in power and wealth (starting from the 14th century).
 The building must have had a hall for the care of pilgrims and ill people.
 This hall should be built in the 13th century.
 From about 1330 on, the archives of the Hospital are preserved, and tell us the further history of the complex.
 In 1523, two Sisters in the Third Order of St. Francis started renovating the building, after it was abandoned by the Knights of St. John.
 In the year 1540, it was officially declared "Monastery" by Charles V.